epfml/getting-started/README.md

 You can also see a pictorial description [here](https://wiki.rcp.epfl.ch/en/home/CaaS/how-to-vscode).

-If you want to have another workflow, you can also directly use the run:ai CLI together with other docker images.
-See [this section](#alternative-workflow-using-the-runai-cli-and-base-docker-images-with-pre-installed-packages) for more details.

 ## Managing pods
 After starting pods with the script, you can manage your pods using run:ai and the following commands:
 ``` bash